khale/iit-cs562-s22-site/projects/04-micro-vmm.md

 you'll want to use the compiler flags `-ffreestanding`, `-nostdlib`, and `-m32`.

 ## Next Steps
-f you've gotten this far and you're looking to make your VMM/guest more interesting, here are some tips:
+If you've gotten this far and you're looking to make your VMM/guest more interesting, here are some tips:

 - Figure out how to set up interrupts in KVM (see KVM's IRQCHIP calls, and irqfd functionality)